VishnuVardhanPapisetty/VishnuVardhanPapisetty/README.md

 - 🔭 I’m currently working on a dream project **Farm GADI** – a vision to revolutionize agri-delivery in India
 - 🌱 I’m learning React, Bootstrap, and building full-stack projects
 - 💬 Ask me about **Python, JavaScript, Web Dev, and ML basics**
 - 💡 I love turning real-world problems into digital solutions

+### 🪄 Developer Vibes

+> - Turning dreams into deploys 🚀
+> - Pixels, Python & Purpose 💡
+> - Crafting clean code with chai ☕
+> - Debugging life one line at a time 🧠
+> - Build.
+Break.
+Learn.
+Repeat 🔁
+> - From logic to legacy 🔥
+> - Powered by passion & caffeine ⚡☕

 ---